AgentArmor: Enforcing Program Analysis on Agent Runtime Trace to Defend Against Prompt Injection: Introduction

 \section{Introduction}

-\sssec{Popularity of LLM agents.} Large Language Model (LLM) agents~\cite{huang2024understanding,wang2024survey} are autonomous systems built on top of foundation models, designed to complete real-world tasks by combining natural language reasoning with tool execution.
-A typical LLM agent receives user requests in natural language, plans sub-tasks through multi-turn reasoning, and calls external tools, such as web browsers, file systems, APIs, or command-line interfaces, to carry out actions.
-This enables the agent to generate and conduct complex workflows, like searching the web, generating code, managing files, or deploying services, through simple instructions from the human user~\cite{li2024personal}.
-Recent systems demonstrate how LLM agents can integrate planning, memory, and tool use into a flexible decision loop~\cite{song2023llm,hou2024my,zhang2024survey,wu2024avatar}.
+Large Language Model (LLM) agents are autonomous systems built on top of foundation models, designed to accomplish real-world tasks by combining natural language reasoning with tool execution~\cite{huang2024understanding,wang2024survey}.
+An LLM agent receives a natural language input from the user, then generates a thought process to plan sub-tasks, and calls external tools to produce an integrated output.
+This process enables the agent to automate advanced tasks such as searching the web, generating code, or managing files~\cite{li2024personal}.
+For example, MetaGPT~\cite{hong2024metagpt} generates and tests code from natural language requirements, Recent systems demonstrate how LLM agents can integrate planning, memory, and tool use into a flexible decision loop~\cite{song2023llm,hou2024my,zhang2024survey,wu2024avatar}.
 Compared to traditional automation pipelines \cite{xu2024llm4workflow}, LLM agents are more adaptive, general-purpose, and language-driven.
-As this new agent paradigm gains adoption across domains, it opens both exciting capabilities and critical new challenges in how we design the integration of LLM into traditional software systems.

-\sssec{Security threats faced by LLM agents.} Despite their powerful functionalities, current LLM agents are also vulnerable to prompt injection attacks.
-To enable the utility, agents are always allocated unconstrained tool access.
-However, their untrusted and unstructured reasoning processes give attackers the opportunity to take advantage of the unconstrained tool access.
-For instance, \cite{aim2025echoleak} proposes the zero-click AI vulnerability, EchoLeak, which enables stealthy theft of sensitive data from Microsoft 365 Copilot, posing severe leakage and extortion risks.
-Attackers send emails with prompt injection within to bypass defenses via XPIA, Markdown tricks, and CSP loopholes, exfiltrating data to their servers automatically.
-Existing approaches to defend prompt injection, such as instruction filtering~\cite{song2025alis} and adversarial prompting~\cite{zhu2024atm}, offer only heuristic defenses with no system-level guarantees.